• Home

 Today is another day of sailing, snorkelling, spearfishing and sunbaking on the bow.
 Soak up the stunning views and sparkling blue Caribbean waters, and keep your eyes peeled for dolphins!

-Your destination for today is Ragga Caye, which is slightly bigger than Rendezvous Caye but still meets the criteria for a deserted tropical island!
+Your destination for today is Tobacco Caye, which is slightly bigger and more developed than Rendezvous Caye but still meets the criteria for a deserted tropical island!
 Tonight you’ll sleep in dorms on the island.
+There is also the possibility of upgrading to a private room.

 An aerial shot of Ragga Caye Belize with various coloured huts jutting out in the water, connected to the island via boardwalks